-5.4.2 Start:
+5.4.2 Start

-Upon an indication of ready from the pilots (or crew members), the judge will signal the start by dropping a flag or use of a suitable indication system, such a system has to be demonstrated at the event briefing.
-The helicopters will take off from the departure line with the bucket resting on the ground, the crew member holding the rope above the first red flag (3m).
+Upon an indication of ready from the pilot (or crew member), the judge will signal the start by dropping a flag or use of a suitable indication system, such a system has to be demonstrated at the event briefing.
+The helicopter will take off from the departure line with the bucket resting on the ground, the crew member holding the rope above the first red flag (3m).